 - 1. Include core program costs in the base budget. - 2.
-Maintain level services, i.e., this year's program projected at FY15 costs. - 3.
-Review programs which include positions initiated or partially funded by expiring gifts, grants, fees and tuitions, or recently adjusted programs, and examine the financial implications for future costs. - 4.
-Develop analysis of FTE allocations for special subject areas and staffing needs for existing programs and deploy resources as necessary, in line with projected enrollments. - 5.
-Include considerations related to: - a. cost of living adjustments for non-bargaining group employees - b. contract negotiation with the Lincoln Teachers Association - c. impact of projected increases in the cost of health benefits directly on the Hanscom budget and indirectly on Town finances
+As appropriate, maintain level services, i.e., this year's program projected at FY16 costs. - 3.
+Develop analysis of FTE allocations for special subject areas and staffing needs for existing programs and deploy resources as necessary, in line with projected enrollments. - 4.
+Review programs which include positions initiated or partially funded by expiring gifts, grants, fees and tuitions, or recently adjusted programs, and examine the financial implications for future costs.

-- 6. Carefully monitor usage of fuel and energy, review historical data and build projections in collaborations with the district's energy vendors and collaborative partners.
+- 5. Include considerations related to: - a. cost of living adjustments for non-bargaining group employees - b. contract negotiation with the Lincoln Teachers Association - c. impact of projected increases in the cost of health benefits directly on the Hanscom budget and indirectly on Town finances - 6.
+Carefully monitor usage of fuel and energy, review historical data and build projections in collaborations with the district's energy vendors and collaborative partners.
 New long-term energy prices locked in FY11 continue in effect, and will reduce the amount required for utilities. - 7.
 Apply special revenue funds as agreed to with the Finance Committee. - 8.
+Maintain METCO enrollment at 91 students if possible, but budget for the anticipated enrollment. - 9.
 Project level funding from grants, state aid and revolving accounts, e.g., tuition and fees.
-Recent experience continues to validate this guideline for the federal grants and some of the state grants, as these fund amounts have remained relatively static. - 9.
+Recent experience continues to validate this guideline for the federal grants and some of the state grants, as these fund amounts have remained relatively static. - 10.
 Identify opportunities for savings through both bottom-up and top-down reviews of budget proposals.

 Timeline.
 Attached is a suggested budget timeline for the School Committee's consideration.
 Historically, the budget preparation process begins in early September, in advance of the Finance Committee's (FinCom) guidance, with preparation of the Superintendent's Preliminary Budget.
 The Administrative Council began its process in August, and will meet prior to the next scheduled School Committee meeting.
-The presentation of the Superintendent's Preliminary Budget, currently scheduled for November 10th, kicks off the School Committee's active review of the proposed program.
+The presentation of the Superintendent's Preliminary Budget, currently scheduled for November 10^{th} , kicks off the School Committee's active review of the proposed program.